jenkinsci/JenkinsPipelineUnit/README.md

 If you already fiddled with Jenkins pipeline DSL, you experienced strange errors during execution on Jenkins.
-This is because Jenkins does not directly execute your pipeline in Groovy, but transforms the pipeline code into an intermediate format to in order to run Groovy code in [Continuation Passing Style](https://en.wikipedia.org/wiki/Continuation-passing_style) (CPS).
+This is because Jenkins does not directly execute your pipeline in Groovy, but transforms the pipeline code into an intermediate format in order to run Groovy code in [Continuation Passing Style](https://en.wikipedia.org/wiki/Continuation-passing_style) (CPS).

 The usual errors are partly due to the